Keta: Ecology

 In 1784, Fort Prinzenstein, like most slave trade forts, was built by the sea's edge.
-However the sea had retreated by about 600 ft by 1907.
+The sea had retreated by about 600 ft by 1907.
 Since then Keta has been subject to sustained erosion.
 The Bremen Factory and Coconut plantation, which were close to the high water mark in 1907, had been swept away by the sea by 1924.
-The erosion has now advanced as far as Queen Street and started to wear away the Fort.
+The erosion has advanced as far as Queen Street and started to wear away the Fort.